8 Types of Owls in Kentucky

 Share with your friends 🥹!

 Do you live in Kentucky, or are you planning a visit?
-If so, you may be surprised to find out how many owls call the Bluegrass State home!
+If so, you may be surprised to discover how many owls call the Bluegrass State home!

-There are various types of owls in Kentucky that you may not have heard of.
+Kentucky has various types of owls that you may not have heard of.

-In this blog post, we will take a look at some of the most common types of owls in Kentucky and tell you where to spot them.
+In this blog post, we will look at some of Kentucky’s most common types of owls and tell you where to spot them.

 So grab your binoculars, and let’s get started!